 Reservation request

-Price includes: traditional Polish buffet dinner, cabaret programme.
+Price includes: traditional Polish buffet dinner, folk music programme.

 Reservation request Cracow- an ancient magic city.
 Cracow offers a wide spectrum of museums, art galleries full of exhibitions, theatres, historic cellars, clubs, cafes & restaurants with live music, is an exciting destination for the travelers on the world map!
 The city’s cultural heritage is mirrored in its intellectual achievements – the Jagiellonian University is the oldest in Poland.
 The student population of the city numbers almost 100,000 and this large student population fires a lively nightlife scene that burns brightly in the atmospheric cellar bars away from the tourists above.
 Cracow has sharply contrasting seasons with cold, snowy winters and fresh springs and autumns.
 Visitors should beware of the locals’ use of the word fresh – an optimistic reference to blatantly cold weather.
 The labyrinthine cellars of the Old Town are an ideal place to escape the winter chill.
 However, come summer, the quintessential Cracow experience is relaxing in a pavement café on the main square enjoying one of the long and balmy nights.